Current News Safe Management Measures for the Sport of Shooting

 Personal Protection, Hygiene & Cleaning

-- All persons are expected to adopt strict personal hygiene practices, including
+4. All persons are encouraged to adopt good personal hygiene practices, including

 cleaning up after themselves, at all times.

 5. All persons are expected to have their own personal hand sanitizers/disinfectants handy and wipe down their equipment before and after use, especially the equipment that would be handled by the armorer e.g. gun cases or gun case handles.

 6. All persons are encouraged not to share items or sport equipment.